abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> browser.url == portal_url + '/foo-folder/my-manual'
     True

-Ok, but what really change also is a mechanism thats keep a sort of link integrity.
+Ok, but what really change also is a mechanism that keep a sort of link integrity.
 Let's log-in again as site administrator.

     >>> browser.getLink('Log in').click()